RBC Wealth Management Financial Services Inc. (“RBC WMFS”) – Client Complaint Examination and Resolution Policy Overview

 E-mail: information@lautorite.qc.ca

-• You may also ask the RBC Client Complaints Appeal Office (CCAO) to review your complaint upon receipt of RBC DS’s final response.
+Upon receipt of RBC WMFS’ final response, if you are not in agreement with our resolution, you also have the option to escalate your concerns to the RBC Client Complaints Appeal Office (CCAO) to review your complaint.
 Information on how to contact the CCAO will be included in the final response.
 The CCAO’s services are free.
 The estimated time that the CCAO takes to review and provide a response to matters is within 90 days upon receipt of a signed client consent form; however, complex investigations may take longer to resolve.
 The CCAO is employed by RBC and is not an independent dispute resolution service.
-The use of the CCAO process is voluntary and the limitation periods for escalation to the AMF or to commence a civil action continue to run while the CCAO reviews your complaint.
+The use of the CCAO process is voluntary and free.
+The limitation periods for escalation to the AMF or to commence a civil action continue to run while the CCAO reviews your complaint.
+This may impact your ability to pursue a future civil claim.
+We advise you to consult your legal counsel accordingly.